 If you have a 179 like I do you’ve got to remove the Ottoman cushions right before you bring the slide out.

-Anyway, hopefully, this is helpful for those of your getting going and tearing down and have to go and tear down when you do a full hookup campsite.
+Hopefully, this is helpful for those who are getting going and tearing down and have to go and tear down when you do a full hookup campsite.

 Please Like and Share this post on social media channels.
 Comment down below if you have any queries related to this article.